CVESD Report

 admitted to practice before the

-United States Supreme Court;
+United States Supreme Court; the

-the California Supreme Court;
+California Supreme Court; the

-the United States Courts of
+United States Courts of Appeals

-Appeals for the Second,
+for the Second, Fourth, Fifth,

-Fourth, Fifth, Seventh, Ninth,
+Seventh, Ninth, Eleventh, and

-Eleventh, and District of
+District of Columbia Circuits;

-United States District Courts
+before the United States District

-for the Central and Southern
+Courts for the Central and

-Districts of California; and
+Southern Districts of California;

-before all California courts.
+and before all California courts.

 An active member of the legal

-community, Ms. Carroll
+community, Ms. Carroll currently

-currently chairs Senator
+chairs Senator Barbara Boxer’s

-Appointments Committee for
+Committee for the Southern

-California.
-She is a Past
+District of California.
+She is a

-President of California Women
+Past President of California

-Lawyers, the statewide
+Women Lawyers, the statewide

-Women's Bar Association, and
+Women's Bar Association, and of

-of the San Diego County Bar
+the San Diego County Bar

 Association.
 She is the 2009